mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 smaller and more numerous than Imperial equivalents.
 Major vessels are the opposite; they are built for maximum individual capability.

-Like many naval powers, the Zhodani Consulate uses a high-end/low- end procurement strategy.
+Like many naval powers, the Zhodani Consulate uses a high-end/low-end procurement strategy.
 Ships intended to confront a major navy are built to a high standard, whilst those intended for patrol and security work use a lesser specification.
 This trade-off allows the Consulate to maintain enough hulls to meet its security needs whilst not impacting